sabia-group/How-Tos/docs/source/open_paths/open_path.rst

 .. note::
    The counting of indices in i-pi starts from zero.
-This is relevant for specifying the atom with an open path.
+This is relevant for specifying the atom with an open path and its first and last beads.

 Lets first look at what output to request: